vispz/psvishnu91.github.io/_posts/ml_notes/2022-10-10-linalg-notes.md

 ### Square matrix

-A square matrix is either bijective or is neither injective or surjective.
+A square matrix is either bijective or is neither injective nor surjective.
 If a square matrix is full rank, then every input vector in the input space maps to a unique vector in the output space (injective).
-Since the input is the entire n-dim input space, and every vector maps to a unique output vector in the same n-dim output space, the output has to span the entire n-dim output space (surjective).
+Since the input is the entire n-dim input space, and every vector maps to a unique output vector in the same n-dim output space, the output has to span the entire n-dim output space from the pigeon-hole principle (surjective).

 If the matrix is not full rank, then at least one dimension will be lost.
-Now many input vectors have to map to a single output vector (the input space of n-dim is larger than the output space of < n-dim>) (not 1-1).
+Now many input vectors have to map to a single output vector (the input space of n-dim is larger than the output space of < n-dim) (not 1-1).
 And at least one of the dimensions of the output space unreachable (not onto).

 ### Non square matrix